RT-Thread/rt-thread/documentation/quick-start/quick_start_qemu/quick_start_qemu_windows.md

 ![Env folder](figures/env.png)

-Switch to the QEMU BSP directory and enter the `scons` command to compile the project.
+Switch to the QEMU BSP directory and enter the `scons` or `scons -j12` command to compile the project.
 If the compilation is correct, the `rtthread.elf`  file will be generated in the BSP directory, which is a target file required for QEMU to run.

 ![compile the project](figures/scons.png)